2020-2021 Hempfield Club/Activity List

 Student Council is a service club that seeks to help as many Hempfield organizations and local organizations as possible throughout the school year.
 Student Council organizes several events throughout the year including the annual Grill Out and Chill Out picnic, the Homecoming queen election and ceremony, fall and spring blood drives, the Variety Show, and the bubble grams fundraiser.
 The club assists with mini-THON, Renaissance Club, and the Student Affairs Committee.
 The club officers also work closely with the high school administration and the school board by meeting monthly with both the high school principal and the school board members for progress reports.
 Officers are elected in May of each year from existing Student Council members.
 Class representative positions are selected by the student body in May.
 There are four officers and four class representatives for each grade level for a total of approximately 20 students.

-Teen Advocates for the Protection of Species (TAPS)
+Teen Advocates for the Protection and Shelter (TAPS)

 T.A.P.S. members focus on raising public awareness of the needs of a variety of species.
 These include resources, abuse, and neglect of pets and wildlife alike.
 T.A.P.S. members run fundraisers to assist in their public awareness campaigns.
 These fundraisers contribute to the wildlife and domestic species directly and indirectly.